blakewatson/htmlforpeople/src/07-adding-a-resume.md

 It’s a clean bulleted list.
 That said, I feel there’s a bit of wasted space.
 It would be nice if we could split it into columns.
 There isn’t a strictly HTML way to do it but I think it’s worth using a little CSS here to do the trick.

 You’ve seen several tags using _attributes_ by now.
 Every page of our site has links via the `<a>` tag and every one of those has an `href` attribute, for example.
 Another handy attribute is `style`.
 It provides a way for us to apply CSS directly to an HTML element.
-I'll cover CSS a bit more in the bonus content at the end of this series, but for now let’s use the `style` attribute to split the list into columns.
+I'll cover CSS a bit more in the bonus chapters at the end of this book, but for now let’s use the `style` attribute to split the list into columns.

 ```html
 <section>